Nyapaw/luau-stablesort/README.md

 # Algorithm
 This is nearly the same implementation as C++'s std::stable_sort, which uses binary insertion sort for runs up to 32 elements, and then merges them using a bottom up merge sort.
 It has a memory complexity of O(n).

-This does exactly what is shown in the video.
+This does close to what is shown in the video.
 https://www.youtube.com/watch?v=5RqFnBqBJGE

+# Speed
+It's 50% slower than table.sort() because it is non-native, but it is made as optimal as possible.

 # Usage
-Usage is the same as table.sort
+Usage is the same as table.sort()
 `sort.sort(array, comparator)`